BurakTokak/cursedblack/README.md

 cursedblack
 ===========

-A browser applicational game, that programmed with JS and HTML
+A browser applicational game, that programmed with JS.